Two Weeks in Thailand: A Complete Itinerary

 Days 1–3: Bangkok

 Day 1 — Arrive, settle, and recover from the journey.
 Check in to your hotel (Rattanakosin or Sukhumvit depending on budget).
-Evening: walk Chinatown (Yaowarat Road) for dinner — the street food strip on the main road, then pick a restaurant from the open-fronted seafood options.
+Evening: walk Chinatown (Yaowarat Road) for dinner — T&K Seafood (grilled prawns from approximately THB 200) or street food from the open-fronted stalls.

 Day 2 — Grand Palace and Wat Pho.
-Arrive at the Grand Palace by 8:30am before coach tours arrive (฿500 entrance).
+Arrive at the Grand Palace by 08:30 before coach tours arrive (฿500 entrance).
 Walk through Wat Phra Kaew and the palace grounds (2.5 hours).
 Cross to Wat Pho (฿200) for the Reclining Buddha.
-Lunch near Pak Klong Talat (the flower market).
-Afternoon: cross the river by pedestrian ferry to Wat Arun (฿100) and the riverside promenade.
-Sunset from the temple steps.
+Lunch near Pak Klong Talat.
+Afternoon: take the pedestrian ferry across to Wat Arun (฿100) for sunset views from the temple steps.
+Evening: Err Urban Rustic Thai (Maharat Road, mains from THB 180–320) or rooftop drinks at Octave (Marriott Sukhumvit 57, from THB 350).

 Day 3 — Chatuchak Weekend Market if it’s a Saturday or Sunday (BTS Mo Chit).
 Otherwise: canal boat tour on Khlong Bangkok Noi (longtail from Tha Chang pier, ฿1,000–1,500 per boat).
 Afternoon at Lumphini Park.
 Evening: rooftop bar for the skyline view.